vinser/flibgolite/README.md

 *Comments and suggestions are welcome*

-ANY CONCEPT CAN BE RETHINKED :)
+ANY CONCEPT CAN BE RETHOUGHT :)